amirh19/kids-programming-game/README.md

-# Phaser 3 TypeScript Project Template
+## About

-This quick-start project template combines Phaser 3.50 with [TypeScript 4](https://www.typescriptlang.org/) and uses [Rollup](https://rollupjs.org) for bundling.
+This project has been created as a game attempt to teach kids programming principles and thinking.

 ## Requirements